6 Flawless PR Solutions for Coworking Spaces

 On the other hand, textual testimonials are often regular content on websites.
 If you share textual testimonials it is recommended that you add a photo along with the text.
 In that way, users will be able to connect the face with the statement which will make the testimonial more real to them.

 Through testimonials you can encourage your regular visitors to share their own perspective on what makes your space the best choice.
-They might love something about your space that you haven’t yet mentioned in marketing outreaches.

 A lack of an opportunity to try coworking space is a big barrier for many people.
 The hesitation to invest their money in something that may not be their ideal work environment is what holds people back.